Front quarter view

 GR

 Short for Gazoo Racing, GR is Toyota’s performance division which also handles its motorsport cars.
-To be clear, the Corolla Cross GR SPORT Hybrid makes no extra horsepower, and the total power output remains at 146kW and 188Nm; which is the same as the base model Corolla Cross.
+To be clear, the Corolla Cross GR SPORT Hybrid has no extra horsepower, and the total power output remains at 146kW and 188Nm; which is the same as the base model Corolla Cross.

-There are some mechanical upgrades that enhance the handling, including better body rigidity and suspension tuning designed to sharpen the ride.
+But there are some mechanical upgrades that enhance the handling, including better body rigidity and suspension tuning designed to sharpen the ride.
 It is still comfortable, but there is a noticeable edge in how it handles compared to a standard Corolla Cross.

 Visually, it stands out straight away.
 The GR Sport gets an exclusive two-tone exterior and sports bumpers that give it a dynamic look.
 Inside, you get suede and synthetic leather sport seats, aluminium pedals, and a GR-branded steering wheel complete with paddle shifters.